troytoy/Advance_Research_Project/README.md

 ### 4. Risk Management
 - The current strategy uses a simple reversal logic (Long <-> Short).
 A robust system should include dynamic **Stop Loss**, **Take Profit**, and **Position Sizing** (e.g., Kelly Criterion).

+---

+## ⚠️ Important Usage Warnings

+1. **Dependency Versions**: This project relies on `tensorflow`, `deap`, and `yfinance`.
+If you encounter errors on a different machine, please verify library versions in `requirements.txt`.
+2. **Backtesting vs. Live Trading**: The results shown are based on historical backtesting.
+Past performance is **not** indicative of future results.
+3. **Data Snooping**: The GA optimization sees the entire dataset.
+For a stricter evaluation, perform an **Out-of-Sample** test on data that the GA has never seen.